davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 This software is licensed, before use please assess this fits your business-case.

-Requirements of the core project;
+Requirements of the core project (this was based on a test requirement for a job-interview);

 ```
 Write a Terraform resource that launches: